elbeicktalat/lets_theme/README.md

 Yes, this is all that you need 👆 the `LetsThemeToggle` widget will manage everything for you!
 As per example, there are multiple types of `LetsThemeToggle` such as `LetsThemeToggle.compact` so try them by yourself 😇

-## Sky Theme Toggle Widget Customization
+## Let's Theme Toggle Widget Customization

 As for now, there are no too many things to customize, but you still be able to customize the labels and icons.
 I show you how: